huayaow/DPSO/README.md

 ## Build & Run

-DPSO is tested under Windows 10 with GCC 4.8.1 (MinGW).
+DPSO is tested under Windows 10 with GCC 4.8.1 (MinGW), and Mac OS X 10.11 with Apple LLVM 6.1.0

 The generator firstly reads the `filename.model` file of SUT, and then invokes one of the PSO algorithms to construct a covering array.
 The result is stored in `filename.ca` file.